-SONYC is currently seeking citizen scientists to help with our machine listening agenda.
-To help us please go to zooniverse.org and take part in our efforts to label urban soundscapes recorded by our sensors.
-This is a crucial step in training our models, and helping to automatically identify and mitigate sources of noise pollution.
+SONYC is currently seeking citizen scientists to help address NYC’s noise by annotating audio clips for our machine learning technology.
+To help us, please go to zooniverse.org and help label different urban soundscapes recorded by our sensors.
+This is a crucial step in training our machine learning technology, and helping to automatically identify and mitigate sources of noise pollution.

 Taking aim at New Yorkers’ biggest civic complaint – noise – a team of scientists from NYU, working with collaborators at Ohio State University, have launched a first-of-its-kind comprehensive research initiative to understand and address noise pollution in New York and beyond.